The Learning Journey of Rotana Ty

 - Who influences who?

-This awareness that can be combined with relationships in purposeful networks via Twitter, audio or video calls, private remote global communities has helped me to get different perspectives, grow and realize that it’s about adding value via social stream and amplifying it.
-I’m grateful for popping-up sometimes in gratitudes of respectful people.
+I think that insights patternists and generalists are the energy and enable us to imagine the possibilities and instigate meaningful movements.
+So this awareness that can be combined with relationships in purposeful networks via Twitter, audio or video calls, and private remote global communities has helped me get different perspectives, grow and realise that it’s about adding value via social stream and amplifying it.
+So I’m grateful for popping up sometimes in gratitude for respectful people.
 You might call them #ff [Follow Fridays] or mentions.
 I call them gratitudes.

 I also learned that learning continuously via the web on my own and with people isn’t enough.
-I documented what I learned.
-I captured what I learned on my own and with people.
-I needed to make sense of what I learned monthly via Storify.
-The reason why I created my Storify for sharing my learning.
+So I documented what I learned.
+First, I captured what I learned on my own and with people.
+Next, I needed to make sense of what I learned monthly via Storify.
+The reason why I created my Storify is to share my learning.

 I don’t share what I learned via Storify anymore.
-I became aware that I had to learn to pause, digest and reflect on what I shared and learned.
-I learned that we all consume information daily, but it’s after all, about being a consistent and unique contributor.
-Hearing and connecting ideas, taking time for writing, getting perspectives and hearing feedbacks, changing some of my habits: those actions take time and are worthwhile doing.
+I realised that I had to learn to pause, digest and reflect on what I shared and learned.
+I knew that we all consume information daily, but it’s, after all, about being a consistent and unique contributor.
+Hearing and connecting ideas, taking time for writing, getting perspectives and hearing feedback, changing some of my habits: those actions take time and are worthwhile doing.

-But on which topics I’m focusing on these days?
-For sure, one of them is on collective learning and learning on our own.
-Before delving into that, hear some insights from some learning partners.
+But on which topics I’m focusing these days?
+One of them is collective learning and learning on our own.
+But, before delving into that, hear some insights from some learning partners.

 “I usually begin with an open-ended inquiry.
 I liken this to dipping my ladle into an immense river of knowledge that’s flowing by.
 If I miss something, it’s not a big deal; important stuff comes by more than once.
 I extract general pointers and patterns from tributaries.”